 Short Case Studies (ICOMOS–IAU Case Study format)

-The structure of Short Case Studies is based upon the format of case studies in ICOMOS Thematic Studies in general, and in particular on that used in the ICOMOS–IAU Thematic Study on astronomical heritage.
+The structure of Short Case Studies is based upon the format of case studies in ICOMOS Thematic Studies in general, and in particular on that used in the first ICOMOS–IAU Thematic Study on astronomical heritage.

 The original set of case studies used in the Thematic Study were written by experts identified by ICOMOS and the IAU—recognised specialists in the history of astronomy and archaeoastronomy such as university academics and members of the Inter-Union Commission on the History of Astronomy (ICHA) and the International Society for Archaeoastronomy and Astronomy in Culture (ISAAC)—advised by ICOMOS’ experts with regard to the value assessment of the various examples studied.